-The local relief corresponds to the difference between the highest and the lowest point of 246 247 elevation in a defined area (Ahnert, 1984).
-Because the studied tributary basins have significantly different catchment sizes (ca. 10-700 km2), it is not meaningful to calculate the 248 249 local relief over the entire catchment.
-For a better comparability, we instead chose a 1-kmdiameter circular sampling window, in which the mean elevation difference is calculated using 250 251 focal statistics (Montgomery & Brandon, 2002; Korup et al., 2005).
-Finally, slope values were 252 calculated in ArcGIS[©] with the imbedded slope algorithm from the 2-m-DEM.
-We excluded 253 currently glaciated areas from the calculation, because they would bias the results towards 254 higher frequencies of lower slopes.
+significantly different catchment sizes (c.
+10-700 km2), it is not meaningful to calculate the local relief over the entire catchment.
+For better comparability, we instead chose a 1 km diameter circular sampling window, in which the mean elevation difference is calculated using focal statistics (Montgomery and Brandon, 2002; Korup et al., 2005).
+Finally, slope values were calculated in ArcGIS© with the imbedded slope algorithm from the 2 m DEM.
+We excluded currently glaciated areas from the calculation because they would bias the results towards higher frequencies of lower slopes.
 Mean slope values were then calculated from this database for each tributary basin.
-255

-256 3.1.2 Hypsometry
+3.1.2 Hypsometry

-We used the hypsometric integral (Strahler, 1952) as measure for the distribution of elevations within the catchments.
-In particular, the hypsometry of a basin can be used to infer the stage at which the landscape has evolved, where progressive erosion will continuously lower the overall topography and elevations will be skewed towards lower values (Strahler, 1952; Brozović et al., 1997).
-The hypsometric integral (HI) can be expressed as the integral below the hypsometric curve, which in turn represents the proportion of a basin that lies below a given 262 elevation (Hurtrez et al., 1999).
-The hypsometric curve displays normalized elevations on the 263 ordinate and normalized cumulative area above the corresponding elevation on the abscissa.
-264 The convexity of the shape of this curve increases (and corresponding HI values are 265 accordingly higher) as the distribution of elevations are skewed towards higher values.
-In 266 contrast, s-shaped or concave hypsometric curves and lower HI values occur in more evolved 267 landscapes, where erosional processes have preferably removed areas of high elevation 268 (Brozović et al., 1997; Brocklehurst & Whipple, 2002; 2004; Montgomery et al., 2001).
-269 Accordingly, we calculated the HI for each watershed $>10 \text{ km}^2$ using a bin size of 100 m 270 suitable for hypsometric analyses through eq.
-(1): 271 where H{mean} , H{min} and H{max} refer to the mean, minimum and maximum elevation of the basin.
+We used the hypsometric integral (Strahler, 1952) as a measure of the distribution of elevations within the catchments.
+In particular, the hypsometry of a basin can be used to infer the stage to which the landscape has evolved, where progressive erosion will continuously lower the overall topography and elevations will be skewed towards lower values (Strahler, 1952; Brozović et al., 1997).
+The hypsometric integral (HI) can be expressed as the integral below the hypsometric curve, which in turn represents the proportion of a basin that lies below a given elevation (Hurtrez et al., 1999).
+The hypsometric curve displays normalized elevations on the ordinate and normalized cumulative area above the corresponding elevation on the abscissa.
+The convexity of the shape of this curve increases (and corresponding HI values are accordingly higher) as the distribution of elevations are skewed towards higher values.
+In contrast, s-shaped or concave hypsometric curves and lower HI values occur in more evolved landscapes, where erosional processes have preferentially removed areas of high elevation (Brozović et al., 1997; Brocklehurst and Whipple, 2002, 2004; Montgomery et al., 2001).
+Accordingly, we calculated the HI for each watershed > 10 km using a bin size of 100 m suitable for hypsometric analyses through Eq.
+(1):